tanwar2845/Vrinda_Store_excel_dashboard/README.md

 ## Overview

-Welcome to the Vrinda Store Sales Analysis project!
 This project explores advanced data visualization techniques in Excel to analyze the sales data of Vrinda Store.
-It aims to uncover key insights and trends from the sales data to help in decision-making processes.
+It aims to uncover key insights and trends from the sales data to help in decision-making processes and build an Excel dashboard.

 ## Project Objectives